The quality of surrogacy agencies varies widely. It’s important to thoroughly research and interview your surrogacy agency before making a decision.

 Matching surrogates and intended parents

-Reputable agencies will pre-screen your surrogate, so by the time you are shown her profile, you can be confident in her qualifications.
+Many of the more reputable agencies will pre-screen your surrogate, so by the time you are shown her profile, you can be confident in her qualifications.
 This screening involves essential things like a background check and health and psychological evaluations.
 “But there are a myriad of things that go into good, rigorous screening of a surrogate,” said Ferrara of Worldwide Surrogacy.
 Your agency should take the time to get to know the personalities of their surrogates and intended parents to ensure any suggested match is a good fit.
 “This will be the most important relationship you have in your journey, so it’s essential that you feel good about the match on multiple levels.”

 Your agency should facilitate the process of helping you find a highly qualified reproductive attorney who is knowledgeable about the laws regarding surrogacy in your states.
 Your lawyer will also help you develop a detailed contract with your surrogate.
 “That agreement will guide a lot of the ins and outs of the journey, like who will be at the appointments, what to do in case of a termination, in the event of any other medical issues,” said Hyde of Circle Surrogacy.
 “You need to think through all these options before you start, so in case any of these eventualities occur you have a document to guide you.”
-Some agencies will refer you to outside lawyers to help facilitate this part of the process, while others have lawyers in house.
+Some agencies will refer you to outside lawyers to help facilitate this part of the process, while others have lawyers in-house.

 Mental health services